Bay Coast Railroad: Legacy

-By the end of January 2019 five cars were moved from the Cape Charles railroad yard eastward to a point beyond the hump adjacent to the museum.
-The move also include BCR 2000, the remaining BCR locomotive, and the work was performed by Coastal Railroad Construction, Inc of Portsmouth and paid for by the Cape Charles Historical Society.
-The rail yard is being dismantled to allow for redevelopment of the land and some of the rolling stock will be put on display at the Cape Charles Museum and Visitor Center.
-Remaining rolling stock, such as flatcars and ex-Southern Railway gondolas built in the 1930s and 1940s, is being offered for donation to railroad museums.
+When the railroad ceased operations, it offered to donate any artifacts, including railroad cars, that could be moved within 90 days.
+The Cape Charles Historical Society acquired five railroad cars, including the 2000 locomotive from the Bay Coast Railroad.
+The cars were moved from the Cape Charles railroad yard eastward to a point beyond the hump adjacent to the museum.
+Locomotive 2001 was demolished for scrap.
+Some of the rolling stock has been put on display at the Cape Charles Museum and Visitor Center.
+Remaining rolling stock, such as flatcars and ex-Southern Railway gondolas built in the 1930s and 1940s, was offered for donation to railroad museums.